Global19-atlassian-net/iODKbook2/AlgLin/source/index.rst

 Determinants
 ============

-| *Axiomatic definition and permutation expansion of the determinant.*
+.. | *Axiomatic definition and permutation expansion of the determinant.*
    | *The Laplace expansion as a practical method of calculation.*

-| *Properties and applications of determinants.*
+.. | *Properties and applications of determinants.*

 .. toctree::
    :maxdepth: 2

-   wyznacznik_definicja_i_wlasnosci
+   determinants_definition-properties
-   wyznacznik_rozwiniecie_permutacyjne
+   determinants_permutation-expansion
-   wyznacznik_praktyczne_wyliczanie
+   determinants_practical-calculation
-   wyznacznik_zastosowania
+   determinants_applications
-   wyznacznik_zadania
+   determinants_problems

 Matrix Decompositions
 =====================